onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-30-2025.md

 Cycle Objective(s):
 1. Ensure the multisign process for Flow is efficient with effective community participation [DONE]
-2. Maintain long-term decentralization of Flow consensus nodes by ensuring no operator controls 1/3rd or more of the network's consensus nodes
+2. Maintain long-term decentralization of Flow consensus nodes by ensuring no operator controls 1/3rd or more of the network's consensus nodes [DONE]
 3. Continue building a well-structured Flow Tokenomics framework to enhance community understanding, improve perception, and articulate a clear long-term vision
 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
-N/A
+1. 5 new consensus nodes were added to the network.
+2. Tokenomics discussion with Dete.

 **This sprint**
+1. Triage incoming Flow validator applications and coordinate token leases and onboarding if approved
+2. Continue Tokenomics discussion with Dete

 ---